-Golden Snapper is targeted by fishers in all sectors using hand lines and rods.
-Beyond the removal of target and a small proportion of bycatch species, there is little evidence to suggest that this gear significantly impacts on benthic or pelagic ecological communities.
+Golden Snapper are mainly targeted using hand lines and rods.
+Beyond the removal of target and a small proportion of bycatch species using these gear types, there is little evidence to suggest that they significantly impact on benthic or pelagic ecological communities.